darinjswilliams/AsteroidRadar/README.md

 - Moshi
 - WorkManager
 - Recyclerview - Has been refactor to use ListAdapter
-- Lifecycle - ( lifecycle-vewmodel, lefecycle-livedata)
+- Lifecycle - ( lifecycle-viewmodel, lifecycle-livedata)